The Moon Dictionary

 Terrae

 From the Latin for “lands.”
-They are older and more cratered than the dark Maria.
+The Terrae are older and far more heavily cratered than the dark Maria.
+They form the light-coloured regions visible to the naked eye.

 Third Quarter

 Also called “Last Quarter.”
-It rises around midnight and sets around noon.
+It rises around midnight and sets around noon, making it visible in the morning sky.

 Tidal Locking